 - Global heat health information network: Communicate and advocate (Global Heat Health Information Network, 2021)

-This webpage produced by an international, interdisciplinary team of extreme heat experts and policy makers, provides numerous resources and other learning opportunities, including a range of risk communication, awareness and advocacy strategies and outreach materials.
+This webpage produced by an international team of extreme heat experts and policy makers, provides numerous resources and other learning opportunities on effective heat risk communication, awareness and advocacy campaigns.

 - Communicating heat risk: Experiences from C40’s cool cities network (C40 Knowledge Hub, 2020)

-This report provides guidance on communication strategies for reaching different heat-vulnerable groups, examples of heat communication best practices, and considerations for risk communication during the COVID-19 pandemic.
+This report provides guidance on communication strategies for reaching different heat-vulnerable groups and considerations for heat risk communication during the COVID-19 pandemic.

 - Communicating the health risks of extreme heat events: toolkit for public health and emergency management officials (Health Canada, 2011)